 The mistake: A textbook case of overcompensation, I attempted to bounce back from my years of too much plucking by coloring on thick geometric eyebrows with cakey, dark pomades.
 I had more than one friend point out how unnatural my brows looked, and still, it took me about a year to see it.
 They say you can’t force someone into recovery, after all.

 The fix: Glossier’s Boy Brow ($16) has been my savior because it gives my brows the perfect balance of bold and natural.
 The tinted, brush-on formula coats my brow hairs, making them look ever so slightly fuller while ensuring a soft finish.
 If I want a little extra color, I use It Cosmetics’ Brow Power Super Skinny ($24), but only with the lightest hand.

 The fix: Blending brushes have become my best friend, particularly ones with bristles that are stiff yet soft, like Artis Brush’s Elite Smoke 5 Brush Set ($165).
-Skipping the extreme Instagram contour tutorials in favor of natural ones, like this how-to from makeup artist Rae Morris, has also saved me.
+Skipping the extreme Instagram contour tutorials in favor of natural ones, like this how-to from makeup artist Daniel Martin, has also saved me.